njii-comet-2024/WARDEN/README.md

 This project is ongoing since June 2024.
 Currently, all of the basic goals have been met and the system is fully functioning.

 Ongoing and future changes surround the rover camera.
-The Camera Raspberry Pi has been swapped out with an NVIDIA Jetson Orin Nano to implement object detection and, in the future, possibly autonomy or semi-autonomy.
+The Camera Raspberry Pi has been swapped out with an NVIDIA Jetson Orin Nano to implement object detection classification.
+Currently, object detection using detectNet with ssd-mobilenet-v2 and plant classification using PlantNet-300K with resnet18 are fully implemented.
+Work is ongoing to implement a biodiversity mapping system using the plant classification program, but progress is paused while waiting on a GPS module to ship.